 Side Note: If you haven’t seen Peaceful Warrior, a movie adapted from the book “Way of the Peaceful Warrior” by Dan Millman, I recommend watching it.
 It’s a great look at what a healthy mindset can achieve.

 But what is a healthy mindset?
 It’s finding a way not to let your negative thoughts control you.
 Instead, it’s growing from, accepting, and embracing all that you are.

-There’s no doubt about it, 2020 was a trying year.
+There’s no doubt about it, 2020 was a trying year and 2021 was full of it’s own trials.
 But, a new year is here, and if you’re like most people, you’re itching to make it far better than the one we just escaped.
-What better way to start 2021 off than with a healthy mindset?!
+What better way to start 2022 off than with a healthy mindset?!

 How To Develop A Healthy Mindset

 Accepting yourself is one of the hardest things to accomplish, but it’s easily one of the most rewarding.
 This process takes time and requires you to be honest with yourself.